ul-fmf/mlfmf-data/README.md

 - preprocess data (previously obtained from different repositories of Agda and Lean libraries repositories on GitHub and transformed to s-expressions),
 - learn the models on the preprocessed data.

-The data is available at [gDrive](https://drive.google.com/drive/folders/1o6QP3Vo_9KR5gB8GPYKeSXDW8pPN8i2U?usp=sharing) and will be published soon at Zenodo.
+The data is available at [Zenodo](https://zenodo.org/records/10041075).

+Reviewer version of the data (will be removed soon): [gDrive](https://drive.google.com/drive/folders/1o6QP3Vo_9KR5gB8GPYKeSXDW8pPN8i2U?usp=sharing).

 # The repository structure